Dual Quaternion Based Contact Modeling for Fast and Smooth Collision Recovery of Quadrotors: Numerical Validation and Simulation

-In MuJoCo \cite{todorov2012mujoco}, soft-constraint LCP solvers break the decoupled assumption in \eqref{eq:assumption} by generating complex, cross-coupled impact torques.
-With identical free-flight controller, this environment tests the recovery controller's ability against these unmodeled physical disturbances.
-We compare the DQ recovery controller against the baseline using continuous $L_2$ position error and total kinetic energy decay.
-Alongside a single-impact response (Fig.~\ref{fig:mujocosim}), we conducted a Monte Carlo simulation over twenty ($N=20$) initial positions to evaluate recovery consistency.
+\textbf{High-Fidelity Physics Simulation.} In MuJoCo \cite{todorov2012mujoco}, soft-constraint LCP solvers break the decoupled assumption in \eqref{eq:assumption} by generating cross-coupled impact torques.
+This environment tests the recovery controller's ability against these unmodeled physical disturbances.
+We compare the controllers using Monte Carlo simulation measuring continuous $L_2$ position error relative to the recovery setpoint to quantify spatial drift and total kinetic energy $E_k$ as it captures the coupled dissipation of both linear and angular velocities ($\frac{1}{2} m \| \textbf{v} \|^2 + \frac{1}{2}\boldsymbol{\omega}^T \mathbf{J} \boldsymbol{\omega}$), alongside a single-impact state response (Fig.~\ref{fig:mujocosim}).

-Figure~\ref{fig:mujocosim} shows that these off-axis impact torques cause the baseline controller \cite{MarkMuller,Patnaik2021} to lose lateral authority, resulting in significant cross-coupling and persistent pitch/roll oscillations lasting nearly 4 s.
-The DQ controller uses a unified geometric entity.
-It bounds lateral cross-coupling that attenuates asymmetric oscillations.
-By operating on $SE(3)$, the DQ-based recovery controller inherently bounds lateral cross-coupling and aligns the recovery twist with the physical spin, attenuating asymmetric oscillations (Fig.~\ref{fig:frontfigure}).
-As detailed in Table \ref{tab:metrics}, this leads to a 41.2\% reduction in peak kinetic energy ($E_k$) and a 23.2\% reduction in peak $L_2$ tracking error.

-In Monte Carlo trials, the DQ method improves the $L_2$ RMSE by 56.3\%, maintaining bounded lateral deviation without prolonged oscillations (Fig.~\ref{fig:mujoco_l2}).
-This improvement is driven by the controller's geometric coupling.
-While decoupled cascaded loops process post-impact position and attitude errors independently, the unified $SE(3)$ admittance shift compliantly absorbs the coupled momentum transfer without destabilizing the inner attitude loop.
-This compliance yields a better damped energy decay (Fig.~\ref{fig:mujoco_ek}), driving a 61.1\% reduction in mean peak $E_k$ and a 29.5\% reduction in settling time, as shown in Table~\ref{tab:metrics}.
+Figure~\ref{fig:mujocosim} shows that the published baseline \cite{MarkMuller,Patnaik2021} loses lateral authority, suffering attitude oscillations.
+The difference in behavior between Strong Baseline and DQ confirms that the recovery quality is non-only driven by the 6-DOF admittance shift, but also by the ability of the proposed dual reset map to capture frictional coupling.